hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/401_ii_v_shri_surendra_nath_sen.md

 Early in the morning I came to Swamiji who was then staying in the house of Balaram Babu at 57 Ramkanta Bose Street, Calcutta.
 The room was packed full with listeners.
-Swamiji was saying, "We want Shraddhâ, we want faith in our own selves.
+Swamiji was saying, "We want Shraddhā, we want faith in our own selves.
 Strength is life, weakness is death.
 'We are the Âtman, deathless and free; pure, pure by nature.
 Can we ever commit any sin?
 Impossible!' — such a faith is needed.
 Such a faith